Richard Jaeckel: Career

 In 1955 and 1958, Jaeckel appeared in different roles on two episodes of CBS's fantasy drama The Millionaire.
 In 1958, Jaeckel guest-starred as Webb Martin in the episode "The Bloodline" of NBC's Western series Cimarron City.
 That same year, he appeared in the syndicated drama of the American Civil War, Gray Ghost in the episode entitled "The Hero".
-In 1959, he was cast as Clint Gleason in episode "The Man Behind the Star" of CBS's The Texan Western series, starring Rory Calhoun.
+In 1959, he was cast as Clint Gleason in the episode "The Man Behind the Star" of CBS's The Texan Western series, starring Rory Calhoun.

 In 1960, Jaeckel appeared twice on Nick Adams's ABC Western series, The Rebel, as Marshal Roader in "The Rattler" and as Clyde Traskel in "Run, Killer, Run".

 During the 1961-62 season, Jaeckel had a starring role (with John Derek and Chill Wills) on CBS' Frontier Circus, an adventure drama about a one-ring circus traveling the American West during the 1880's.
 Jaeckel's character Tony Gentry served as an advance location scout for the circus in addition to assisting John Derek's circus manager Ben Travis.
 Jaeckel appeared in all 26 episodes with featured player roles in several episodes, most notably "Karina" opposite Elizabeth Montgomery.

 In 1963, Jaeckel played Willie the murderer in "The Case of the Lover's Leap" on CBS's Perry Mason, starring Raymond Burr.
 That same year he was among the guest stars on the short-lived ABC/Warner Brothers Western series, The Dakotas and in "The Predators" episode of Have Gun – Will Travel, Season 6 (1962).
 Also in 1963, Jaeckel, speaking in German, played the role of Wehrmacht Sgt.
 Buxman in the Combat!
 TV series episode "Gideon's Army."
 Finally in that year, he guest starred in the TV Western Series Gunsmoke in the S8E27 episode "Two of a Kind", playing Irish immigrant mine owner O'Ryan, who was feuding with his partner.
 Jaeckel appeared in Alfred Hitchcock Presents "Incident in a Small Jail" (1961) as well as The Alfred Hitchcock Hour episodes, "Low Clouds and Coastal Fog" (1963), "Death of a Cop (1963), and "Off Season" (1965).
 In 1964, Jaeckel appeared as Danny in the episode "Keep Cool" of The New Phil Silvers Show and as Mitch Devlin in an episode of Bonanza, ″Between Heaven and Earth″.